jonduan/proposal/_posts/2016-12-16-solar-energy.md

 Figure 3 below shows four maps of average daily insolation for the US from NREL: one for a "flat plate" collector, one for a collector tilted at a fixed angle equal to the latitude of the location (a good though imperfect rule of thumb to maximize output), one for a N-S axis tracking system (tracks the sun by rotating along a single North-South axis), and one for a two-axis tracking system that points panels directly at the sun at all times.
 ![](https://d37djvu3ytnwxt.cloudfront.net/assets/courseware/v1/ab10c43215b1d060949379ed7d2a7292/asset-v1:HarvardX+ENGSCI137x+2T2016+type@asset+block/Figure_3_US_resource.png)

-Image described below
-Figure 3.
+_Figure 3.
 Daily solar insolation in the US, averaged over a year, in kWh/m2-day, for a flat plate, plate tilted at latitude, N-S axis tracking system tilted at latitude, and a two-axis tracking system.
 Notice how much tilt and single-axis tracking increase insolation.
 Two-axis tracking gives a fairly small increase over single-axis tracking.
-Individual images compiled from http://rredc.nrel.gov/solar/old_data/nsrdb/1961-1990/redbook/atlas/
+Individual images compiled from http://rredc.nrel.gov/solar/old_data/nsrdb/1961-1990/redbook/atlas/_

 The scale is in kWh/m2-day.
 Since solar panels' capacity is rated under test conditions of 1 kW/m2 (or 24 kWh/m2-day) we can divide the numbers from these figures by 24 to estimate the capacity factor of solar installations.
 For example, a flat plate in Boston (northeast US) gets 3-4 kWh/m2-day, corresponding to a capacity factor of 12.5-16%.
 Of course, real capacity factors will be slightly less than the maximum allowed by the insolation of the region.
 Notice how much tilt and tracking help capacity factor; latitude-tilt provides roughly a 20% increase over flat panels (though the exact amount varies by region), and single-axis tracking provides an additional 30-40% in most regions.
 An upcoming question will have you estimate whether these increases in capacity factor outweigh the increased capital cost for tilted or tracking systems

 NREL is a great source for this kind of data in the US.
 You can use their Solar Radiation Resource Maps tool http://rredc.nrel.gov/solar/old_data/nsrdb/1961-1990/redbook/atlas/ to generate figures like those in Figure 3, with different kinds of tilt or tracking and even the option to look at monthly-average instead of yearly-average data.
 You can also use their more recent Map Search tool http://www.nrel.gov/gis/mapsearch/ to look for more higher resolution maps for GHI and latitude-tilt collectors for the US and a few other world regions like China, India, and some of S. America.

 Unfortunately, finding similar data for the rest of the world is challenging.
 A private company, SolarGIS, has free high-resolution GHI maps http://solargis.com/products/maps-and-gis-data/free/download/ for the entire world, and much more sophisticated data available for purchase.

 ##### Solar > Four Views of Solar PV > The Cost of Solar Tracking

 http://solargis.info/

 http://rredc.nrel.gov/solar/old_data/nsrdb/1961-1990/redbook/atlas/

 $$LCOE = \frac{CapCost \cdot CCF}{8766 \ hours/year \cdot Capacity}$$

 1950*0.1/( 8766*9/24 )

-This comes out to $.087/kWh for the horizontal plates, $.076/kWh for the plates pointed south at latitude, and $.059/kWh for the tracking installation pointed south.
+This comes out to \$.087/kWh for the horizontal plates, \$.076/kWh for the plates pointed south at latitude, and \$.059/kWh for the tracking installation pointed south.
 Comparing the tracking installation to the horizontal plates, it will take about 7,140 hours of operation to make up the difference.
 This may sound like a lot, but it's only two years worth of daylight operation in Arizona.

 ##### Outsourcing European PV

 $$Capacity = \frac{1150 kWh/(m^2 yr)}{8766 \ hours/year \cdot 1 kW} = 13.1\%$$